magicalyak/citrixpvslinux/README.md

 Once the image is done you can clone the VM and remove the OS drive add the new VMs to PVS by MAC address and set to boot from PXE

+# Troubleshooting
+Try the following for AD issues: rm -f /etc/krb5.keytab net ads leave $REALM -U $domain-administrator
+Delete the machine catalog and delivery group on the DDC Execute /opt/Citrix/VDA/sbin/ctxinstall.sh
+Create the machine catalog and delivery group on the DDC

+# Citrix Info
+So PVS may handle winbind without the script if this is true set the variable $ADJOIN_TYPE to 1 and the scripts should work you do NOT need the ctxvdaoneshot service for winbind